Psifi-Solutions/csrf-csrf/README.md

   request: Request,
   response: Response,
-  overwrite?: boolean, // Set to true to force a new token to be generated validateOnReuse?: boolean // Set to false to generate a new token if token re-use is invalid ) => string;
+  overwrite?: boolean, // Set to true to force a new token to be generated validateOnReuse?: boolean, // Set to false to generate a new token if token re-use is invalid ) => string;
 ```